 Governors and State Legislators Clean Up With Pensions and Other Benefits

 Most people have probably heard the rumor that U.S. Congress members can retire after just one term and get their full salaries and benefits including a Cadillac health insurance benefit for the rest of their lives.

-My hub “The Truth About Congress Members Pensions,” pretty well debunked those ideas, but here is the real issue that voters should be upset about.
-It is not U.S. legislators or the president who are cleaning up on pensions and benefits after they leave office – although they still do far better than most average taxpayers.
-It is the state legislators and governors, in many states, who make out like bandits – maybe that was a bad comparison . . .
+In a previous article, I debunked those ideas, but here is the real issue that voters should be upset about.
+It is not U.S. legislators or the president who are cleaning up on pensions and benefits after they leave office—although they still do far better than most average taxpayers.
+It is the state legislators and governors, in many states, who make out like bandits—maybe that was a bad comparison . . .

-Every state manages their own finances and every state has a different pension plan and benefits program for it’s elected and appointed officials, and their hired employees.
-In this article I will explain what the retirement benefits are for elected officials in five different states.
+Every state manages its own finances and every state has a different pension plan and benefits program for its elected and appointed officials, and their hired employees.
+In this article, I will explain what the retirement benefits are for elected officials in five different states.